Jiayi666/Jiayi666.github.io/_posts/2018-12-17-set-up-ros-indigo.md

 `sudo aptitude install ros-indigo-desktop-full`

 #### Protobuf version conflict
-The problem of protobuf version conflict can be solve [here](https://github.com/BVLC/caffe/issues/6527).
+1. The problem of protobuf version conflict can be solve [here](https://github.com/BVLC/caffe/issues/6527).
 The main problem is 1. install version of protobuf too old.
 2. packages installed by `apt-get` and from source is in different place and conflict with each other.
+2. Error like this can directly check the file that leads to the error!
+There will be a header showing the required version of package.
+See instructions [here](http://answers.gazebosim.org/question/4733/this-file-was-generated-by-an-older-version-of-protoc-while-following-gazebo-tutorial/).

 ### CMake